zoubohao/CompleteBin/README.md

 ## Running CompleteBin

 ** Note **.
 The minimum contig length we support is 768 bps.
-Our default setting is 900 bps.
+Our default setting is 800 bps.

-**1. You can run CompleteBin with 'clean' mode through the following command:**
+**1. You can run CompleteBin through the following command:**

 ```